jjgradwell/UbuntuConfigLTS/README.md

 sudo usermod -a -G www-data {user}
 ```

-### Fixing mod_evasive errors (ie. 403 errors for phpMyAdmin
+### Fixing mod_evasive errors (ie. 403 errors for phpMyAdmin)

+If you are constantly getting 403 errors when using phpmyadmin, follow these steps to eliminate the errors.

-If using mod_evasive you need to edit the `/etc/apache2/mods-available/evasive.conf` file and modify the following to match your private/public IP addresses.
-Also uncomment each line in the file by removing the # symbol from the begining.
+You need to edit the `/etc/apache2/mods-available/evasive.conf` file and modify the following to match your private/public IP addresses.
+Uncomment each line in the file by removing the # symbol from the begining.  **The DOSWhitelist lines must be on their own line for each IP to white list.**

 ```
 DOSWhitelist 127.0.0.1